Clear House Accountants Clear House Accountants

 3. Furnished holiday lettings

-The tax must be paid by you or your firm on the profits earned by letting out the property after deductions have been made for allowable expenses.
+You or your firm must pay the tax on the profits earned by letting out the property after deductions have been made for allowable expenses.

 Allowable expenses are the expenses incurred on things you need on a daily basis to run the property, for instance: